PointsBet Sportsbook Maryland – $250 Bonus Offer

 Yes, we definitely believe PointsBet’s welcome bonus is worthwhile.
 It might be a trifle discouraging to receive free bets as refunds, especially considering you don’t get their value back if they win (you only receive the profit from the bet).
-However, this is typical of most similar offers at online sportsbooks in Maryland.
+However, this is typical of most similar bonuses at online sportsbooks in Maryland.
 Ultimately, if you are betting at PointsBet you should take advantage of this offer on your first bets.

 Yes, PointsBet is a safe and trustworthy sportsbook.
 Despite being a relatively new company, having launched in 2017, it has established itself as one of the best oddsmakers in the US in a very short time.